Kryssie03/alx-system_engineering-devops/README.md

  set's the mode of file hello to 753 sets the mode of the file hello the same as the olleh's mode adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed.
+Regular files should not be changed. creates a directory called my_dir with permissions 751 in the working directory.